-#4 Updated by Michael Kay about 7 years ago
+#4 Updated by Michael Kay over 8 years ago

 Noted that in Saxon 9.1, decompose(codepoints-to-string((7944,834))) yields (913, 787, 834) whereas in 9.5, it yields (913, 834, 787).
 The failure to sort the modifiers into canonical order then causes a failure to compose the pairs during the composition phase.

 Debugging shows that in 9.1, data.canonicalClass(834) is 230, while in 9.5, the same expression returns 220.
 This seems to account for the difference in the result of the sort.
 834 = 0x342, for which Unicode 3.0 UnicodeData.txt and subsequent versions all have